jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v1-app/index.md

 This was Leadgeek's core product for nearly 2 years, which is an <Link href='https://leadgeek.io' isExternal isUnderlined title='online arbitrage sourcing list'/> for Amazon sellers.
 Each day, product research from retailers was compiled and provided to people flipping products via Amazon's 3rd party fulfillment program.

 > This project hasn't been in production since Q1 2023, as [Leadgeek v2](./leadgeek-v2) has replaced it.
-Code for this project is in a private repository in <Link href='https://github.com/jake-hatfield' isExternal isUnderlined title='my Github'/>, and is available upon <Link href='mailto:me@jake-hatfield.com?subject=Private%20Repo%20Access%20Request' isExternal isUnderlined title='request'/>.

 ## Goals